cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 > * `cddl` (which is used for the Concise Data Definition Language,
 >   CDDL, see {{terminology}} below).

-Note that EDN does not have a monopoly on text-based representation of CBOR data items.
+Note that EDN is not designed to be the only text-based representation of CBOR data items.
 For instance, {{YAML}} {{-yaml-media-type}} is able to represent most CBOR data items, possibly requiring use of YAML's extension points.